I recognize that I have been putting way more writing than art up lately. Perhaps my blog name was not well-thought-out. Oops.

 “Apologies for the sudden visit,” Seradar said, re-adjusting the books and scrolls in his arms, “but—may I put these down?”

 “Of course,” Hagan said as he used his napkin to clear potato chunks off of the unfortunate Dame Socenis.
 The Chia lady did not look very good with a mashed-potato moustache.
 “Have you found anything out?”

 With a labored grunt, Seradar heaved his armful of knowledge onto the table and sat down behind it.
 “I’ve discovered something that sounds an awful lot like what your dear brother has got his claws on,” the sorcerer said.

 Hagan set the encyclopedia aside on the table to let Dame Socenis dry, and leaned forward.
-“What is it?” he asked.
+“What is it?”
 He could feel his heartbeat in his ears.

 Seradar flicked his finger and in a sparkle of magic, several books opened at once.
 Hagan always wished he had a talent for magic.
 He would just have to make up for it by being famously brilliant, he decided.

 “In the magical histories,” Seradar said, “I’ve located several accounts, all very old, of something called the Orb of Abundance.
 While I haven’t found anything that says where it came from, one record mentions that it was last seen in possession of the nation of Draconia.”